intel/ccloudvm/README.md

 Setting git user.name : [OK]
 Setting git user.email : [OK]
 VM successfully created!
-Type ciao-down connect to start using it.
+Type ccloudvm connect to start using it.
 ```

-By default, ciao-down will assign half of your host's resources to the VM
+By default, ccloudvm will assign half of your host's resources to the VM
 that it creates and launches.
 If you have 8 CPUs and 8 GB of RAM on your
-host, ciao-down will assign 4GB of RAM and 4 VCPUs to the guest VM.
+host, ccloudvm will assign 4GB of RAM and 4 VCPUs to the guest VM.
 You
 can control this behaviour by using the --mem and --cpu options.
 For
 example,

-ciao-down create --cpus 2 -mem 2 ciao
+ccloudvm create --cpus 2 -mem 2 ciao

 Creates and boots a VM with 2 VCPUs and 2 GB of RAM.